 How to Apply for a Dog License

 You can license your dog in person at the City Clerk’s office or by mail.
 To apply for a dog license, you must complete the Dog License Application.
-Attach a current rabies certificate, proof of spaying or neutering, and a check, cash, or money order for the appropriate licensing fee.
-Rabies certificate should include the veterinarian’s name and place of business, the manufacturer and serial/lot number of the vaccine, the rabies tag number issued, and the date and duration of vaccination.
+Attach a copy of your identification, current rabies certificate, proof of spaying or neutering, and cash, check, or money order for the appropriate licensing fee.
+Rabies certificate must include the veterinarian’s name and place of business, the manufacturer and serial/lot number of the vaccine, the rabies tag number, and the date and duration of vaccination.
 Checks and money orders should be made out to Troy City Clerk.

 433 River Street, Suite 5001

 If you apply by mail, your license certificate and dog tag will be mailed to you shortly after we receive your application and payment.

 Note: as of July 2018, tenants are no longer required to obtain a notarized permission form from their landlords to apply, but it is your responsibility to abide by the terms of your lease.

 There is a reduced fee for the following legal exceptions: guide dog, war dog, police dog, work dog, hearing/seeing eye dog, or other service/emotional support dog.
 You must present the exemption paperwork at the time of licensing and each time you renew to receive the reduced fee.